Comrat: History

+Demographics

+According to the 2024 census, 19,120 inhabitants lived in Comrat (making it the eleventh largest city in Moldova), a decrease compared to the previous census in 2014, when 20,113 inhabitants were registered.

 Economy

 Comrat is situated in the southern wine zone of Moldova.
 It is known for production of red wine and muscat.
 In Comrat and its suburbs there are about 10 wineries.

 Food production is very developed in the city.
 Comrat is a home for food processing factories, alcohol production, and an oil processing plant (the first and only one in Moldova).

 There is also such economic agents as a ferro-concrete factory, furniture productions, wood processing, production of plastic windows and doors, cattle butcheries, and transport companies.

-Wineries

-Comrat Wines - the oldest winery located in the south of Republic of Moldova.

-Aur-Vin is a Moldovan wine producer from Comrat.
-This factory takes part of the Moldovan wine producer Dionis Club.

-Culture

-Sports
+Sport

-Football clubs, FC Olimp Comrat and Univer-Oguzsport are based in Comrat.
+Football clubs FC Olimp Comrat and Univer-Oguzsport are based in Comrat.